 Your connected event sources and environment systems produce data in the form of raw logs.
 Log Search takes every log of raw, collected data and automatically sorts them into log sets for you.
 New log events are added to the existing log and grouped with other logs in the log set, based on when the log event was created.

 When data is ingested, repetitive activity is processed and combined into a single entry.
 The count of the repeated events are included in the combined entry, and other fields such as bytes transferred are summarized.
 To learn more about data deduplication, read Collector Overview.

 You can search your logs to learn more about the incident in your environment that triggered the alert or the investigation.

 Log Entry Query Language (LEQL) is used when building queries in InsightIDR.
 LEQL supports Regular Expressions (RegEx) and can be used when creating basic detection rule queries and dashboards.

 Log Search supports many InsightIDR capabilities:

 Build and save a query

 InsightIDR provides different ways to search your data, including RegEx, String, KeyValue, or Keyword searches.
 With LEQL, you can construct queries to extract the hidden data within your logs.

 LEQL follows SQL-style syntax and constructing a query is simple and intuitive.
-You can build queries using [simple mode, in which InsightIDR automatically adds a
+InsightIDR requires you to input a

-where() statement first (if your query requires one) and add a subsequent function(s), such as
+where() clause first (if your query requires one) and add subsequent clause(s) and function(s), such as

 Try it out